sqlc-dev/sqlc/README.md

 fmt.Println(reflect.DeepEqual(insertedAuthor, fetchedAuthor))
 ```

-To make that possible, DinoSQL generates readable, **idiomatic** Go code that you otherwise would have had to write yourself.
+To make that possible, sqlc generates readable, **idiomatic** Go code that you otherwise would have had to write yourself.
 Take a look:

 ```go
 package db